aamiroon-dev/aamiroon-dev/README.md

 - 👋 Hi, I’m @aamiroon-dev
-- 👀 I’m interested in web/mobile full-stack development
+- 👀 I’m interested in web/mobile development
-- 🌱 I’m currently learning Laravel, Django, Node.js for backend, and ReactJS and Flutter for frontend
+- 🌱 I’m currently learning Laravel, Django, Node.js for backend, ReactJS for frontend, and and Flutter for mobile
 - 💞️ I’m looking to collaborate on many projects that may improve my skills in coding and software engineering
 - 📫 How to reach me: www.linkedin.com/in/aamir-qwansi-489040204